limine-bootloader/limine/CONFIG.md

 of either a `/limine.cfg`, `/boot/limine.cfg`, or a `/EFI/BOOT/limine.cfg` file, in that order.

 If no config file is found in the aforementioned locations, Limine looks for the file on the fw_cfg interface called `opt/org.limine-bootloader.config`.
-If that is not present, Limine enters the so-called "simple mode", where the kernel is loaded from `opt/org.limine-bootloader.kernel`, and, (if present), the background is loaded from `opt/org.limine-bootloader.background`.
+If that is not present and the kernel is found at `opt/org.limine-bootloader.kernel`, Limine enters the so-called "simple mode", where the kernel is loaded from `opt/org.limine-bootloader.kernel`, and, (if present), the background is loaded from `opt/org.limine-bootloader.background`.